telerik/kendo-ui-core/docs/web/calendar/overview.md

 # Calendar Overview

-[Kendo UI Calendar widget](http://demos.telerik.com/kendo-ui/calendar/index) renders a graphical calendar that supports navigation and selection.
+The [Kendo UI Calendar widget](http://demos.telerik.com/kendo-ui/calendar/index) renders a graphical calendar that supports navigation and selection.
 It also supports custom templates for its `month` view and configuration options for minimum and maximum dates, a start view and the depth of the navigation.

 ## Getting Started